wichert/htmllaundry/README.txt

   want to accept single-line input, for example in document titles.

 * ``htmllaundry.cleaners.CommentCleaner`` only allows a very limited set of HTML elements, and is designed to be useful for user provided comments.
+It will also force all external links to open in a new browser window.

 If you want to go all the way you can also use ``StripMarkup`` to strip